-- addressing the stigma associated with mental health conditions; - treating and caring for people as individuals and recognise the complex factors that impact mental health; - supporting people in the workplace and tackling complex barriers into work; - working with communities to develop resilience and cohesion so that individuals, families and neighbours can support and look out for each other; and - providing information through various mediums that is tailored for people of all ages and situations to access and use.
+- addressing the stigma associated with all types of mental health conditions; - recognising and addressing the wider determinants of mental health, including housing, employment, education and networks; - ensuring that statutory and voluntary and community organisations continue to work closely together to identify early on people who require support, provide advice services, and provide and signpost to health and care services; - treating and caring for people as individuals and recognising the complex factors that impact mental health; - supporting people in the workplace and tackling barriers into work; - working with communities to develop peer support, resilience and cohesion so that individuals, families and neighbours can support and look out for each other; and - providing information through various mediums that is tailored for people of all ages and situations to access and use.

-Population Group Outcome domain Outcome Children and young people Quality of life I am educated and supported to understand and maintain my mental health as a child and young person.
+Population Outcome domain Outcome Group Children and Quality of life I am educated and supported to understand and young people maintain my mental health as a child and young person.
 My transition from care for children and young people to adult care is planned and supported with my involvement.
-Working Age Adults Quality of experience I am supported to maintain and improve my mental health and wellbeing, and to understand how to access information and support when I need it.
+Working Age Quality of I am supported to maintain and improve my mental Adults experience health and wellbeing, and to understand how to access information and support when I need it.
 I am involved in the design, delivery, management or review of services that I use and I have a level of control over the support I receive.
 I feel that the services I use understand my specific needs as an individual, including my cultural background.

-I am treated and cared for as an individual and I feel that my unique challenges and skills are recognised Quality of life and acknowledged in plans for my care.
-I am supported to engage in my wider community through meaningful occupation (including volunteering and employment).
+DRAFT SUBJ ECT TO PUBLIC CONSULTATION I am treated and cared for as an individual and I feel that my unique challenges and skills are recognised and acknowledged in plans for my care.
+Quality of life I am supported to engage in my wider community through meaningful occupation (including volunteering and employment).
 I am supported in my workplace to maintain my mental health or seek information and care when necessary.
 I feel comfortable discussing my mental health with my employer.
 I feel an increased ability to manage instances of mental distress.
 I am able to manage and improve my mental and physical health and I can take regular and appropriate physical activity.
 I/my carer feel able to access community services and resources, including opportunities to socialise at local libraries, community centres and outdoors in local parks and open spaces.
-Adults over 65 years / Adults over 85 years Quality of experience I feel that my mental health needs are assessed separately from any preconceptions about conditions that may be associated with my age.
+Adults over 65 Quality of I feel that my mental health needs are assessed years / Adults experience separately from any preconceptions about conditions over 85 years that may be associated with my age.